MohamedAbdel-Azeem/Traventure/README.md

 `GET /:username`   -Get all bookings of a user

-`GET /getHotels/:username`  -Get hotel bookings of a user
+`GET /getFlights/:username` -Get flight bookings by username

-`DELETE /cancel/:booking_id`  -Cancel  booking by its ID
+`GET /getHotels/:username`  -Get hotel bookings by username `DELETE /cancel/:booking_id`  -Cancel  booking by its ID

 `POST /addFlight/:username`  -Create a new flight booking for a user